 Further east are all the hidden inlets and coves of Buzzards Bay, just waiting to be explored.
 One of the top beach destinations in the United States, Cape Cod and the Islands offer more than 100 public beaches.
 The northern bay side of the Cape is ideal for families with young children, while the ocean-side beaches offer roaring surf.
 Riding high among America’s top ten beaches is Coast Guard Beach, one of several that are part of the Cape Cod National Seashore.
 Some visitors come to swim and picnic, others to spot wildlife, such as the piping plover.
 Many just want to savor the stunning seascape of dunes, broad shoreline and Atlantic Ocean.

 New Hampshire may have a mere 18 miles of coastline, but this stretch includes excellent sandy beaches.
 Hampton Beach State Park is a local favorite, famous for family fun, with entertainment above and beyond mere swimming and sunning.
-As well as international sandcastle competitions, there are 17 fireworks displays this summer on Wednesday nights, free evening concerts, Monday night movies on the beach, and a Children’s Festival in mid-August.
+As well as international sand castle competitions, there are 18 fireworks displays this summer on Wednesday nights, free evening concerts, and a Children’s Festival in mid-August.

 Quieter beaches, with plenty of home and cottage rentals nearby, include Wallis Sands State Park, Jenness State Beach, and Rye Beach on New Hampshire’s Gold Coast.
 In the historic town of New Castle, just outside the city of Portsmouth, visit the Great Island Common, a giant hill of a park overlooking the sea where there is a small beach, plenty of picnic tables, and a playground.
 And if you have never tried fresh water swimming, then New Hampshire's Lakes Region is the best place to start — with some 273 clean, clear lakes and ponds.
-Read more about New Hampshire beaches and New Hampshire in summer.
+Read more about New Hampshire beaches.

 Newport, the city by the sea, is home to many public beaches, such as Easton’s Beach (known as First Beach) with concession stands, bumper boats, antique carousel, playground, bathrooms & showers and the Save the Bay Exploration Center.
 The lapping waves at Gooseberry Beach on Ocean Drive and Third Beach in Middletown are perfect for a relaxing swim.